zsmweb/librtcdcpp/README.md

 * `export LD_LIBRARY_PATH=../` (Since our built .so file will be in project root)
 * Run the stress test script.
 See help: `python3 stress-test.py --help`

-Note: Each time the library is made to create new 'peers', an IPC socket file will be created which has the path "/tmp/librtcdcpp{pid}".
+> :recycle: Note: Each time the library is made to create new 'peers', an IPC socket file will be created which has the path "/tmp/librtcdcpp{pid}".
 If not closed properly, these files will be left back.
-Do `rm /tmp/librtcdcpp*` to make sure the inodes don't get full.
+Do check for `/tmp/librtcdcpp*` files and `rm /tmp/librtcdcpp*` to make sure the inodes don't get full.

 Stress test [results](https://github.com/hamon-in/librtcdcpp/wiki/Performance-evaluation-(AMD-A8-7410-CPU)#python-concurrent-test-protobuf--zmq) on AMD A8 7410 with the ZMQ/protocol buffers fixes-: